Financial Aid Award Appeal Letter | Samples with Special Circumstances | Institutional Appeals

 Strategy Alert: Unfortunately this is one of many mistakes that occur with “do-it-yourself” appeals that result in unsuccessful results.

 5. The Financial Aid Office can exercise “Professional Judgment” granted by Higher Education Act Section 479(a)[“HEA”] which can award you more financial assistance.
-Check out how professional judgment works in the financial aid appeal process.

 Let’s Determine If We Can Help You?… One Client Shares